enrique-ags/dqe_epam/README.md

 ## How to Contribute?

 We encourage contributions from the community!
 Whether you're fixing a bug, adding a new feature, or improving the documentation, your help is appreciated.
-Please see the `CONTRIBUTING.md` file for more details on how to contribute to this repository.
+Please send email to enrique.davila@gmail.com; enrique_davila@epam.com

 ## License